How mapping software helps your business - eSpatial blog

 4. Carry out hotspot heatmap analysis to find new areas to target

-Hotspot heatmaps are invaluable in your sales coverage assessments.
+Hotspot heat maps are invaluable in your sales coverage assessments.
 Using the map, you can:

 • See whitespaces (potential new growth areas)